-- That Island Health Board of Directors is aware of the executive compensation paid to the CEO and Executive Members listed on the enclosed documents in the fiscal year 2015/2016. - That the compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with Island Health and it includes the value of any pre-postemployment payments made during the 12 month period before or after the term of employment.
+- That Island Health Board of Directors is aware of the executive compensation paid to the CEO and Executive Members listed on the enclosed documents in the fiscal year 2016/2017. - That the compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with Island Health and it includes the value of any pre-postemployment payments made during the 12 month period before or after the term of employment.

+As part of the newly introduced process, this information will be uploaded to the online PSEC Labour Information and Executive Reporting System (LIGER).
 If you have any questions or require clarification, please contact Ms. Sandra Bjola, Corporate Director, Human Resources at 250-370-8910.

-Sincerely,

-Don Hubbard
+Sincerely, Don Hubbard